Cornelius-Figgle/ROSA/README.md

 ### Linux Only

 On Linux, PyAudio should be installed via the `python-pyaudio` package (you will also need to install the `flac` library afterwards) using the system's package manager as the [pip](https://pip.pypa.io/en/stable/) version doesn't include the necessary libraries (see [here](https://stackoverflow.com/questions/36681836/pyaudio-could-not-import-portaudio) for more details)

-The `python3-gst-1.0` package is also needed for `playsound` to work on a RPi and it should also be installed the same way (see [this](https://github.com/TaylorSMarks/playsound/issues/16) for more details)

 ```bash
 sudo apt install python-pyaudio flac